nearform/mercurius-apollo-playground/docs/BENCHMARK.md

 Benachmarks were performed manually with `autocannon`:

--1 Start the setup to benchmark
+1. start the setup to benchmark
--2 execute `test:benchmark` npm script in another tab
+2. execute `test:benchmark` npm script in another tab

 Test results are 100% to be reviewed.
 DO NOT assume anything about performance from data below.